Elinor Barker: 2017–2020

-Barker finished third in the scratch race at the Track Cycling World Cup event in Los Angeles.
-She also finished fifth in the madison with Ellie Dickinson.
+Barker was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to cycling.
+She then finished third in the scratch race at the Track Cycling World Cup event in Los Angeles and fifth in the madison with Ellie Dickinson.
 In the Six Days series in Mallorca, Barker won the title after three top-four finishes during the competition.
-At the 2017 World Championships in Hong Kong, she claimed two silver medals, one in the scratch race (behind Rachele Barbieri) and the other in the madison alongside Emily Nelson.
-Barker then went on to win her first individual world title in the points race.
-She finished with fifty nine points, eight ahead of Sarah Hammer in silver.
-At the 2017 UEC European Track Championships in Berlin, Germany, Barker won silver as Great Britain were defeated by Italy in the final of the team pursuit.
-She then claimed gold in the madison with teammate Dickinson.
+She claimed silver medals at the 2017 World Championships in Hong Kong in both the scratch race and the madison, the latter alongside Emily Nelson, and won her first individual world title in the points race.
+She finished the points race with fifty-nine points, eight ahead of second-placed American rider Sarah Hammer.
+At the 2017 UEC European Track Championships in Berlin, Barker won silver in the final of the team pursuit and gold in the madison with teammate Dickinson.
 In November, Barker won a silver medal in the madison with Emily Nelson at the first round of the Track Cycling World Cup in Pruszków, Poland.
-She then claimed gold in both the team pursuit (beating Italy in the final), and the madison (partnering Archibald) at the next leg of the World Cup in Manchester.
+She then claimed gold in both the team pursuit, and the madison (partnering Archibald) at the next leg of the World Cup in Manchester.